 At the core of Bluemound adding value to client portfolios is protecting existing values.
 In short, we pay special attention to Warren Buffett's first two rules of investing:

 "Rule No. 1: never lose money; rule No. 2: don't forget rule No. 1."

-Whether we are using our tactical asset allocation strategies to manage risk while maintaining upside for accumulated wealth or taking a more aggressive approach to generate capital appreciation in one of our Punch Card Stock Portfolios, we first seek to find a margin of safety.
+Whether we are using our tactical asset allocation strategies to manage risk while maintaining upside for accumulated wealth or taking a more aggressive approach in my Punch Card Stock Portfolio, we first seek to find a margin of safety.

 My philosophy and methodology do not generally coincide with the approach taken by most investors.
 Usually, the mass media, public at large and too many financial advisers are most interested in "hot" or "in the news" ideas which leads them to be emotional and unfocused.
 I seek a less emotional and more analytic approach to investing.

 “Wide diversification is only required when investors do not understand what they are doing.”